Literature (LIT)

 This course offers an exploration of ethnic literature including, but not limited to, American, Asian American, Latino/a American, Native American, African American, and Euro-American.
 Possible themes may include race, social class, gender, and identity.

-LIT 2948 Service-Learning Field Studies 1
+LIT 2948 Service Learning Field Studies 1

 Credit Hours: 1